New York City

 |Strategic SEO||Content Marketing Intelligence||Digital Marketing Leaders|

-One of the most difficult challenges in achieving success with SEO and Content Strategy at an organization with many divisions isn’t knowing what to do, it’s getting it done.
+One of the most difficult challenges in achieving success with SEO and Content Strategy at a B2B organization with many divisions isn’t knowing what to do, it’s getting it done.
 Gaining alignment and buy-in across numerous business functions and teams can be a nightmare, especially when you have tangible results to achieve.
-In this session, Matt Crowley (MoreVisibility), Greg Tucker (RSM US LLP), and James Yanek (The Children’s Hospital of Philadelphia) will help you learn how large organizations such as RSM US LLP and The Children’s Hospital of Philadelphia can achieve alignment on their SEO and Content strategy.
+In this session, Matt Crowley (MoreVisibility) and Greg Tucker (RSM US LLP) will discuss how B2B organizations like RSM US LLP can achieve alignment on their SEO and Content strategy.

 |10:40-11:00||Networking Coffee Break|